sharon-odhiambo/Salama-Conference/README.md

 # Portfolio-Site
--This is my capstone project at Microverse as a beginner software developer.
+-Salama Conference is a responsive web design of a fictional conference.
 It's a conference page to speak about Gender-Based-Violence and Sexual Abuse for better treatment of victims and reducing abuse cases.
 The project utilized a design by Cindy Shin.

 ## Built With